brechtvdv/gtfs2arrdep/README.md

 # gtfs2arrdep
-Transforms GTFS into arrival/departures in JSON format.
+Transforms GTFS into a [JSON-LD stream](https://github.com/pietercolpaert/jsonld-stream) of arrival/departures.

 This project is written in PHP and uses [doctrine](http://www.doctrine-project.org/) to load the GTFS files into a MySQL database.